Do Cohabiting Couples Have Legal Rights?

 You’re Only Liable for Debts in Your Own Name

-Similar to with bank accounts, you’re only liable for debts in your own name, and not any debts solely in your partner's name.
-You might, however, be responsible for debts which are in joint names or debts which are joint and several.
-So if a creditor is owed money from one partner, they may pursue the other partner for their respective share of the debt.
+You’re only liable for debts in your own name, and not debts solely in your partner's name.
+You might, however, be responsible for debts which are in joint names.
+So if a debt is in joint names a creditor whose is owed money from by one party, they may pursue the other party for their respective share of the debt.

-In England and Wales for example, if you owe Council Tax, you and your partner are responsible for the debt, regardless of if only one of you contributes or not.
-And if you served as a guarantor for your partner, and they amass debt which they can’t pay, you may be held legally responsible for paying it.
+In England and Wales for example, if you agreed to act as a guarantor for your partner, and they amass debt which they can’t pay, you will be held legally responsible for paying it.

 No Automatic Parental Responsibility